embatbr/ctci/README.md

-# ctci
-Cracking The Code Interview
+# Cracking The Code Interview